morecraf/SiaqodbCloud-Service/README.md

 ## Siaqodb Sync Example

-Once you have the setup ready and the WebAPI running, you can Sync Siaqodb with MongoDB or CouchDB, example:
+Once you have the setup ready and the WebAPI running, you can Sync Siaqodb with MongoDB or CouchDB.
+A Siaqodb bucket has as correspondent a collection in MongoDB and a database in CouchDB.
+So before the sync, be sure you have created those collections/databases at the server side.
+Example:

 ```java
   using (SiaqodbSync syncContext = new SiaqodbSync("http://localhost:11735/v0/",
   "3ba69b5835dgdb308766b4756b00079a",